Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon RX 5500 XT should perform a little bit faster than the GeForce GTX 1060 3GB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon RX 5500 XT should be a bit faster than the GeForce GTX 1060 3GB overall. (explain)

-Texel RateThe Radeon RX 5500 XT will be a lot (about 39%) more effective at AF than the GeForce GTX 1060 3GB. (explain)
+Texel RateThe Radeon RX 5500 XT should be a lot (more or less 39%) better at AF than the GeForce GTX 1060 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison